leolaskov/web-designer/README.md

 # Instructions

 1. Download the ZIP file from the DST Systems GitHub account: https://github.com/dstsystems/web-designer
-2. View the finished product in the JPG file within the Source files folder
+2. The look of the final page can be views in the tech-test.jpg file
-3. You are free to fill any images placeholders on the JPG with any images you have.
+3. You are free to fill any images placeholders on the JPG with any images you have
 4. Your final build must be responsive and be viewable in mobile devices
 5. When you've finished, zip up all your files and name the zip file your name